 I have been doing a lot of new research on training puppies as I have the opportunity to get a Husky/Malamute puppy.
 I have home trained my last 3 assistance dogs.
 My present dog is an absolutely wonderful Husky/Malamute/Labrador.
 She is aging and it is time to begin training another dog.
 Do you believe that with proper early training (encouraging what we wish, discouraging what we don’t and channelling the prey drive into something useful + socialization and obedience of course, a person could successfully reduce these breed’s prey drive – if any, into manageable or low levels?
 I love a lot of the Malamute temperament – the independence and calm confidence, cuddliness not to mention the size and strength.

 I have to say I think your question is moot.
-Unless the service you’re looking at having the dog provide is eating fish and pulling a sled I’d say you’re looking at the wrong breed.
-A Husky or a Malamute are to the service dog world what a Golden Retriever is to the sled dog world.
+Unless the service you’re looking at having the dog provide is eating fish and pulling a sled, I’d say you’re looking at the wrong breed.
+A Husky or a Malamute is to the service dog world what a Golden Retriever is to the sled dog world.
 Your current dog is most likely drawing on the Lab genes to perform its duties.
-I don’t know of any true service dog training organization that even considers Huskies or Malamutes.
+I don’t know of any legitimate service dog training organization that even considers Huskies or Malamutes.

 Yours is a topic I’ve been giving some thought to lately.
 It seems if you can sew up a vest and say it’s a service dog nobody says anything.
 I was at a conference this year where a “service” dog spent the weekend rifling through people’s bags agitating other dogs, wandering away at every opportunity.
 This was not an isolated experience.
 I’ve seen biting, growling, snapping, running away, etc. by “service” dogs.
 I’m seeing more and more dogs without the temperament or the training of a legitimate service dog being called service dogs by people unqualified to say so, let alone select and train one.